UDOOboard/Neo-Docs/docs/10_Hardware_Reference/05_Memory.md

 <img style="width:400px;" src="../img/gionji/DOCS_ram_codes.PNG">

 ## MicroSD
 the board is equipped with a Micro SD card reader compatible with the most sd card available.
 The boot procedure should be done from the Micro SD.
-Boot configuration will be described in section X